Unraveling Sunk Cost Fallacy Relationships

 Sunk Cost Fallacy Relationships

 If this is the case, the couple may end up staying together because of the time and the memories that they have together, even if it is not the healthiest option for them.
-Couples in unhappy relationships or bad relationships often stay together because they feel that eventually, their past investment will pay off.
+Couples in unhappy or bad relationships often stay together because they feel that their past investment will eventually pay off.

 Sunk Cost Fallacy Explained:

-The sunk cost fallacy is an economic concept revolving around the tendency for humans to continue to invest in something that they have already invested a significant amount of time or money.
-Essentially throwing good money after bad in the hopes that they can justify their decision and continue investing.
 The longer that someone has been working on the investment and the more time and energy they have put into it, the more likely it will be that they will continue the investment, no matter how poorly the investment is performing.
-This is an example of sunk cost bias toward an endeavor that is the result of time passing.
+This is an example of sunk cost bias toward an endeavor resulting from time passing.

 The sunk cost effect can be found in investments, negotiations, and even relationships, and it can end up impacting major future decisions and costing the person relying on the fallacy a significant amount of time and money if they keep throwing good money after bad.